benlowry/chromeos-dev-setup/README.md

 to sync your IDE settings and work in progress, and includes a media player and for no particular reason a torrent client.

-All of the software installed uses elegant web interfaces so the 'chroot' doesn't install a GUI, if you want to also install an interface and desktop software change `core` to `xfce` when running `crouton`.
+All of the software installed uses web or CLI interfaces so the 'chroot' doesn't install a GUI, if you want to also install an interface and desktop software change `core` to `xfce` when running `crouton`.

 *This script is public domain and may be used or modified in any way.*